 The fact that he might have been a pureblood (a possibility which was still more assumed than established.
 Slytherin House had accepted at least one notable halfblood to our certain knowledge) seemed not to be a fact that he regarded as holding sufficient weight for him to attempt to deploy it in his jockeying to maintain a position of dominance, even in direct conflicts with known Muggle-born, mixed blood, or even cross-breed members of the other Houses.

 At the time it seemed most likely to me that his restraint on this subject was merely in accordance with school policy as regards the conduct of the staff.
 We’d heard that sort of bilge from none of the other teachers, either (apart from Hagrid who is one of the worst bigots in canon).
-But it also began to seem entirely possible that Snape had some more specific reason for not attempting to invoke the advantage of bloodline.
+But by that point it also began to seem entirely possible that Snape had some more specific reason for not attempting to invoke the advantage of bloodline.

 Given that this particular consideration is of such absolute and all-absorbing importance among the ranks of pureblood supremacists suggested to me that it was possible that Snape did not raise this point because he could not raise this point.
 That, by the criterion of the likes of Malfoy and company, he did not quite qualify as a “real” pureblood, even if the unfortunate mudblood or Muggle ancestor could be several generations back in history.